Social and Economic Networks

 • Topics

 Social scientists have used social networks since early in the 20th century.
 On the other hand, economic networks are a relatively newer research area that emerged in the late 20th century.
-This thriving field has applications in finance, marketing, macroeconomics, etc., and is a crucial tool for understanding the workings of modern economies.
+This thriving field has applications in finance, marketing, macroeconomics, etc. It is a crucial tool for understanding the workings of modern economies.
 The rise of big data and advanced computational methods has enabled researchers to study economic networks at an unprecedented scale and level of detail, uncovering new insights into the structure and behavior of economies.

 The course introduces networks and applications of social and economic networks.
 The course aims to provide students with the theoretical foundations of network theory and help them understand behavior and outcomes in networked societies.